Skip to content

 Everyone always flocks to see the Mona Lisa, but I have to say, I was a bit underwhelmed when I saw it.

-For a start, it’s tiny compared to everything else and don’t get me started on the queues.
-It took us 42 minutes of queuing to get up close to it, and then I was disappointed.
+For a start, it’s tiny compared to everything else.
+And don’t get me started on the queues.
+It took us 42 minutes of queuing to get close to it, and then I was disappointed.

 Still, at least I’ve seen it, and if you want to do the same, it’s in Room 711 in the Denon wing.